 After a few more weeks, if your pup is good then confine him to his crate only at night and when you leave the house.
 Then test him whenever you please.
 Once you are confident of his progress start limited introduction to other rooms, but only when you are with your puppy and when your attention can be on him.
 It is important during these periods of freedom that you be sensitive to any whining or attempts to go to the door.
 Immediately, if not sooner, take him outside or put him in the exercise pen.

-If by some chance your puppy has an "accident" let him know by your voice and expression that you don't want this, you are angry, and that he is bad and wrong.
-Put him outside or in the pen.
-You must catch the pup in the act, you can't correct for something he has done an hour ago or even a few minutes back.
-He only associates with the present.
+If by some chance your puppy has an "accident", determine what to differently to prevent the next one.
+Your puppy will no understand a correction for something he has done even a minute before; he only associates with the present.
 Clean the accident immediately and be sure to use an odor neutralizer, available at this office.
 This will help to prevent your pup from being attracted back to this area.

 Flea and Tick Protection